grnet/kamaki/docs/developers/adding-commands.rst

 option.
 To demonstrate this, let the command specifications coded above be stored in a file named *grps.py*.

-The developer should move file *grps.py* to kamaki/cli/commands, the default place for command specifications, although running a command specification from a different path is also a kamaki feature.
+The developer should move the file *grps.py* to *kamaki/cli/commands*, the default place for command specifications

-The user has to use a configuration file where the following is added:
+These lines should be contained in the kamaki configuration file for a new command specification module to work:
 ::

     [global]